sumbose/iRF/README.md

 library(iRF)
 ```

 This package requires C++11.
-OSX users may need to intall gfortran to compile,
+OSX users may need to install gfortran to compile,
 which can be done with the following commands:

 ```r